stromerbike/meta-medusa-dist/README.md

 - set "System Logging Utilities ---> syslogd to N"; Remark: Not needed with systemd-journald.

 Ideas and todo's for reducing boot time (to Gui):
-- Strip down Qt to a bare minimum via QT_CONFIG_FLAGS in qtbase_%.bbappend.
 - Set GPIO's to desired direction and possibly value already in device tree.
 - https://elinux.org/Boot_Time
 - https://elinux.org/Boot-up_Time_Reduction_Howto